 Dorsal hump reduction is one of the most common and popularly requested procedures in rhinoplasty, traditionally resulting in a much more pleasing profile and smaller appearing nose.
 While removal of the dorsal hump may seem like a fairly straightforward operation, it is very imperative, especially in cases with very prominent dorsal humps, to provide the nose with an extra support as a way of prevention for future weakness or a collapse of the dorsal cartilages.

 In cases of prior nasal trauma, nasal bones may be shifted to one side or another, thus causing nasal deviation and asymmetry.
 This problem can be successfully corrected during rhinoplasty after careful inspection of septal deviation.
 The amendment of septal deviation should never be neglected; if left untreated, it may lead to incomplete improvement of nasal deviation and persistence or worsening of nasal obstruction post-surgery.

-Since most patients opt for rhinoplasty because they are unhappy with the appearance of the nasal tip: it may be too big or bulbous, sticking out too far away from the face (over-projected), droopy, or excessively pinched and collapsing (especially common in patients who had prior rhinoplasty surgery), individuals are still recommended to rely on primary preservation of their original tissue and cartilage to avoid excessive narrowing or asymmetries.
+Since most patients opt for rhinoplasty because they are unhappy with the appearance of the nasal tip: it may be too big or bulbous, sticking out too far away from the face (over-projected), droopy, or excessively pinched and collapsing (especially common in patients who had prior nose job), individuals are still recommended to rely on primary preservation of their original tissue and cartilage to avoid excessive narrowing or asymmetries.
 Precision is key in order to create stable structure so the contour looks as natural as possible.